How to Visit Mount Rushmore: A Local’s Guide

 However, the wintertime has the least number of crowds.

-When is the Best Time to Visit Mount Rushmore?
+When Is the Best Time to Visit Mount Rushmore?

 The best time of day to visit Mount Rushmore is in the morning to beat the daily crowds.

 Try to get there early!
-The facility opens at 8:00 am U.S. mountain time.
+The facility opens at 8:00 am U.S. Mountain time.

 If you would like to see the lighting ceremony, then a visit later in the day is for you.
 More people attend this event, especially in the summer.